Meats and Sausages

 Originally there were two methods of curing:

-Immersion curing is a fine method which offers even distribution of curing solution and as a result, very uniform and strong color.
-The only problem is that it is a slow method and in order to get the bone area safely cured we often ended up with a product that was over salted.
+Immersion curing is a fine method that offers even distribution of curing solution and as a result, very uniform and strong color.
+The only problem is that it is a slow method, and in order to get the bone area safely cured, we often ended up with a product that was over-salted.
 This method is greatly improved upon by injecting some of the brine directly into the meat.
 This is accomplished by a manually operated pump, that looks like a syringe with a very long needle with holes around it.
 Using the pump a strong curing solution can be injected right into the bone areas and into the muscle.
-The needle will be fully inserted into the meat and as it was slowly pulled out, the plunger was depressed injecting solution into the meat.
+The needle is fully inserted into the meat, and as it is slowly pulled out, the plunger is depressed injecting solution into the meat.
 There are many advantages to meat pumping:

 After hams are injected with cure solution, they are usually immersed in the cover brine of similar or greater strength.
 This way the penetration of salt and curing ingredients will proceed to the inside as well as from the outside of the ham.